Portland Car Accident Lawyer

 Texting Driver Accidents

 Distracted driving, especially due to mobile phones, remains one of the leading contributors to crashes.
-Even a momentary look at a screen can reduce reaction times, increase collision risks, and turn a quick text into a lifelong injury with lasting physical and financial consequences.
+Even a momentary look at a screen can reduce reaction times, increase collision risks, and turn a quick text into a lifelong injury with lasting physical and financial consequences, especially in situations like running a red light accidents.

 Auto Product Liability